FRANK BALL frank.ball@nottingham.ac.uk

 Abstract

 During an epidemic outbreak, typically only partial information about the outbreak is known.
-A common scenario is that the infection times of individuals are unknown but that individuals, on displaying symptoms, are identified as infectious and removed from the population.
-We study the distribution of the number of infectives given only the times of removals in a Markovian SIR epidemic.
-Primary interest is in the initial stages of the epidemic process where a branching (birth-death) process approximation is applicable.
-We show that the number of individuals alive in a time-inhomogeneous birth-death process at time t ≥ 0, given only death times up to and including time t, is a mixture of negative binomial distributions with the number of mixing components depending on the total number of deaths and the mixing weights depending upon the inter-arrival times of the deaths.
-The extension to the case where some deaths are unobserved is considered.
-Application of the results to control measures and statistical inference are discussed.
+A common scenario is that the infection times of individuals are unknown, but individuals, on displaying symptoms, are identified as infectious and removed from the population.
+We study the distribution of the number of infectives given only the times of removals in a Markovian susceptible-infectious-removed (SIR) epidemic.
+Primary interest is in the initial stages of the epidemic process, where a branching (birth-death) process approximation is applicable.
+We show that the number of individuals alive in a time-inhomogeneous birth-death process at time, given only death times up to and including time t, is a mixture of negative binomial distributions, with the number of mixing components depending on the total number of deaths, and the mixing weights depending upon the inter-arrival times of the deaths.
+We further consider the extension to the case where some deaths are unobserved.
+We also discuss the application of the results to control measures and statistical inference.

 Citation